yaroslaff/sql-export/README.md

 # SQL Export
 Export SQL tables or queries to file(s) in JSON/Markdown format.
 Mainly to use with static site generators like [Hugo](https://gohugo.io/).

+`sql-export` can generate thousands .md files with YAML frontmatter based on content from mysql database in few seconds.

 ## Usage